binwiederhier/ntfy/docs/config.md

 [`since=` parameter](subscribe/api.md#fetching-cached-messages).

 ## Behind a proxy (TLS, etc.)
 !!! warning
     If you are running ntfy behind a proxy, you must set the `behind-proxy` flag.
 Otherwise, all visitors are [rate limited](#rate-limiting) as if they are one.

+It may be desirable to run ntfy behind a proxy, e.g. so you can provide TLS certificates using Let's Encrypt using certbot, or simply because you'd like to share the ports (80/443) with other services.
+Whatever your reasons may be, there are a few things to consider.

 ### Rate limiting
 If you are running ntfy behind a proxy (e.g. nginx, HAproxy or Apache), you should set the `behind-proxy` flag.
 This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier for a visitor, as opposed to the remote IP address.
 If the `behind-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.

+=== "/etc/ntfy/config.yml"
+    ```
+    # Tell ntfy to use "X-Forwarded-For" to identify visitors
+    behind-proxy: true
+    ```

 ### TLS/SSL
 ntfy supports HTTPS/TLS by setting the `listen-https` [config option](#config-options).
 However, if you